 Remind me to never go back to Fugitak.

-And like that we were done.
+And then we were done.
 The cargobots had things under control, the last of the passengers were off the ship, and we were on starport power so we could shut the fusion plant down.
-I made a last walkaround of the Grayswandir then went to my cabin and packed my downbag.
+I made a last walk-around of the Grayswandir then went to my cabin and packed my downbag.

-I returned to the crew lounge, dropped my bag by the airlock, then went up to the bridge.
-Do’rex had apparently left already as his console was in standby.
+I returned to the crew lounge, dropped my bag by the airlock, and went up to the bridge.
+Do’rex had apparently left already; his console was in standby.
 I checked mine long enough to see that Varan was the only other person still on board before shutting it down as well.

-I got back to the lounge in time to see Varan entering from his cabin, carrying his downpack and an oversized hardcase.
+I got back to the lounge in time to see Varan exiting his cabin, carrying his downpack and an oversize hard case.

 He shook his head.
 “It’s a simulation console.
 I’ll set it up in my room and keep practicing my Gunnery routines.”